gherson/Exemplar/LOG.md

 * Utilizing Armando Solar-Lezama's Sketch as an Exemplar backend, to help Exemplar fill in more difficult code unknowns ("holes").

 # Log of work
+* 2019-04-09 Forgoing os.fork()'ing trials in favor of ROLLBACK.
+6h
 * 2019-04-09 Because store_ifs() and store_code() modify the database while trialing last_el_id values, fork()ing added
 to reverse_trace() ahead of those.
 Read Sumit Gulwani's "Program Synthesis" to page "25".
 5h
 * 2019-04-08 Commenting store_for_loops() then reworking store_ifs() in its image.
 3h